 Bikes have a way of disappearing quickly in Paris, even if you think it isn’t “worth anything”.
 Always, always, always lock your bike with the best lock (or locks) available.
 If you’re leaving it on the street overnight remove any accessories that can be easily stolen.
 Secure the front wheel and frame, and take your battery with you if it’s an electric bike.
 Consider getting a Bicycode engraved on your bike frame at the Maison du Vélo (37 boulevard Bourdon, 4th).
 This registers your bike on the (private) national database so authorities can help return stolen bikes to their rightful owners.
 It’s also useful if your bike gets removed from an illegal parking space by municipal authorities so they can tell you.

 Bike Rentals & Tours

-Bike rentals usually require a photo ID and security deposit.
+Visitors can rent bikes by the hour, half-day, full-day and sometimes even a week.
+Rentals usually require a photo ID and security deposit.
 Be sure you also rent a lock in case you want to stop somewhere.
 Bikes “wander off” very quickly in big cities!

 Fat Tire Tours

 Tel 01 56 58 10 54

 Run by a young family of native Texans, this friendly bike tour company conducts night and day bike tours of Paris.
 They also rent out bikes for all ages, well-equipped with child seats, helmets, trailers and rain gear.
 Open daily.